bevry/projectz/README.md

 These amazing people have contributed code to this project:

 - Benjamin Lupton <b@lupton.cc> (https://github.com/balupton) - [view contributions](https://github.com/bevry/projectz/commits?author=balupton)

+You can be a contributor too!
+[Find out how you can contribute by heading on over to the `Contributing.md` file](https://github.com/bevry/projectz/blob/master/Contributing.md#files)

 <!-- /BACKERS -->